cpszit/cs-bme-hu-icpc/_posts/2024-10-01-icpc-hungary.md

 More info: [http://cerc24.ii.uni.wroc.pl](http://cerc24.ii.uni.wroc.pl)

-Travel and accomodation for the two qualifying teams will be organized and funded by BME.
+Travel and accomodation for the two qualifying teams will be organized by BME.